angulardart/site-angulardart/src/tools/dart2js.md

 You can do a couple of things to improve the code that dart2js generates:

 * Write your code in a way that makes type inference easier.
 * Once you’re ready to deploy your app, minify it and consider using the dart2js [size and speed options](#size-and-speed-options) to reduce code size or startup time.

 <aside class="alert alert-info" markdown="1">
   **Note:**
   Don’t worry about the size of your app’s included libraries.
 The dart2js tool performs tree shaking to omit unused classes, functions, methods, and so on.
   Just import the libraries you need, and let dart2js get rid of what you don’t need.
 </aside>

 Follow these practices to help dart2js do better type inference, so it can generate smaller and faster JavaScript code:

-* Avoid using the dart:mirrors library, directly or indirectly.
-If you must use it, provide `@MirrorsUsed` annotations.

 * Don't use `Function.apply()`.
 * Don't override `noSuchMethod()`.
 * Avoid setting variables to null.
 * Be consistent with the types of arguments you pass into each function or method.